 An official transcript is a document sent directly to a receiving institution from the issuing institution.
-The Office of the Registrar will transmit official transcripts directly to other institutions only at your written request.
+The Office of the Registrar will transmit official transcripts directly to other institutions at your written request only.
 If you have an outstanding financial obligation to the University or have not cleared provisional admission status, final grades and transcripts will not be released to you or on your behalf.
+There is a 10 day turnaround for transcript requests.